-The implementation of this policy and associated procedures will be undertaken in clear relationship with other school policies, particularly SEND, anti-bullying, alcohol and drug misuse and online safety.
-This policy and associated procedures are written with regard to the current legislative context.
+The implementation of this policy and associated procedures will be undertaken in clear relationship with other school policies, particularly safeguarding and child protection, SEND, anti-bullying, alcohol and drug misuse and online safety.
+This policy and associated procedures are written with regard to the current legislative context as set out in the DfE's guidance on Behaviour in Schools, July 2022.